AymenBOUGUERRA/Fields-vs-Roads-classification-detection-and-segmentation/Paper Reveiw.md

 **Conclusion:**

-The paper presents a compelling case for the role of synthetic data and simulators in shaping the future of deep learning.
+This paper presents a compelling case for the role of synthetic data and simulators in shaping the future of deep learning.
 By addressing the labeled data bottleneck and enabling the development of more advanced models, synthetic data hold the potential to transform how DNNs learn and understand the world.
 Moreover,